cmsjade5000/Vault966R2/README.md

 ## Meet Flic

 - **Fliclists**: save picker presets from `/ui/movies` (tap “Save current filters”) and replay them from the chip row; they’re exposed via `/fliclists`.
-- **Flic Score**: `/movies/picks` ranks candidates with runtime/genre/mood hints; search can opt into the same ordering with `order_by=flic`.
+- **Flic Score**: `/movies/picks` ranks candidates with runtime/genre hints; search can opt into the same ordering with `order_by=flic`.
 - **Flic Memory**: every pick goes into a 10-item history (`/fliclists/history`); newest first for quick revisits.

-Tip: build a mood-based Fliclist, flip to Flic Score ordering, and check `/fliclists/history` to see your recent queue.
+Tip: Build a themed Fliclist (runtime, decade, genre), flip to Flic Score ordering, and check `/fliclists/history` to see your recent queue.

 ## Postgres via Docker Compose